freedomofpress/webcat/infra/list_server/Validation.md

 The validation process in Webcat is implemented as a finite state machine (FSM) that performs certain validation steps  before enrollment of a domain into the preload trust list.
 The process, defined in the `ProcessSubmissionFSM` function, consists of several sequential steps:

+TODO: Currently only the final payload is logged.
+Instead, for the _cool down_ period to be effective, a payload must be submitted at the beginning of the process, and one at the end of the waiting period.
+So that if an admin detects an anomaly, they have time to restore their servers or domains in a way that will fail the re-check.

 1. **DNS Check (StateIngested → StateDNSChecked):**
    - The submitted domain is first validated for proper format.
    - A DNS lookup is performed to ensure that the domain resolves to at least one IP address.